Updated January 12, 2021

 Whether you are going to study abroad, relocating for a job, or immigrating with your family, we want to help you get the best experience when moving to a new country or culture.

-How to integrate and live like a local?
+How to adapt to the new country and live like a local?

 The first part of this article is about integration.
 When you first move to a new country, where everything from language, culture, ways of life, norms, and expectations can be so different than back home, it could be overwhelming to adjust.